osquery/osquery/docs/wiki/deployment/logging.md

 ### Schedule counter

 When setting up alerts for [differential logs](#differential-logs) data you might want to skip the initial **added** records. **counter** can be used to identify if the added records are all records from initial query of if they are new records.
 For initial query results that includes all records counter will be **"0"**.
-For subsequent query executions counter will be incremented by **1**.
+For subsequent query results counter will be incremented by **1**.
 When **epoch** changes, counter will be reset back to "0".

 ### Numerics